thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/integrations/how-to-connect-thingsboard-to-tbmq.md

 {% include images-gallery.html imageCollection="create-integration" showListImageTitles="true" %}

 Now go to the "Sessions" page in the TBMQ UI.
-Upon successful establishment of the connection ThingsBoard to TBMQ, we will see a new session and its status - "Connected".
+Upon successful establishment of the connection between ThingsBoard and TBMQ, we will see a new session and its status - "Connected".

 {% include images-gallery.html imageCollection="successful-connection-tbmq-to-thingsboard" %}